 - Move the graduated dial and the counterweight to the mark specified by the phono cartridge manufacturer.

-On several turntables, the tone arm has a graduated dial for positioning the counterweight, but this is rarely found on high-end tonearms.
+On several record players, the tone arm has a graduated dial for positioning the counterweight, but this is rarely found on high-end tonearms.
 In this case, a mechanical or electronic balance must be used to calibrate the tone arm.

 3. Adjust the anti-skating

-During the use of a turntable, the inner face of the groove exerts pressure on the stylus.
+During the use of a record player, the inner face of the groove exerts pressure on the stylus.
 This phenomenon, a form of drifting, is called "skating."

-According to the model of turntable, the anti-skating involves adjusting a graduated dial that moves a spring, a magnet or a fixed counterweight, or by moving a counterweight, suspended by a nylon thread, on a lever arm with graduated notches.
+According to the model of record player, the anti-skating involves adjusting a graduated dial that moves a spring, a magnet or a fixed counterweight, or by moving a counterweight, suspended by a nylon thread, on a lever arm with graduated notches.

 The adjustment value of the anti-skating, in grams, is the same as the one used to adjust the tone arm.